ParisaMousavi/AzureBestPractices/README.md

   - **dynamic**: is created and assigned to a resource when needed.
 When the resource is deleted, the IP is deleted as well.

 The az script and more info are availble [here](config-ip/README.md).

+## Azure Infrastructure Deployment

+We have serveral available provisioing solutions:
+- Custome scripts (VMs)
+- Desired State Configuration Extensions (VMs)
+- Chef Server
+- Terraform (all resources)
+- Azure Automation State Configuration
+- Azure Resource Manager templates (all resources)

+For more info about the other option refer to [Onboarding : Azure Infrastructure deployment](https://multi-cloud-solutions.com/2020/08/11/onboarding-azure-infrastructure-deployment/).

+### Deploy Azure Resource Manager templates
+1. We can use the Quick Start Templates to create our required template
+2. We have to validate the template
+3. Deploy the template via Azure UI, Powershell, CLI

+The commands for validating and deploying via CLI are available in the script [here](deploy-arm-template/script.azcli).

 ## Azure Data Encryption